-Let’s say, hypothetically, you love animals, and you want to focus your repertoire on a cadre of critters..
-Or you’re into human figures in various poses.
+Let’s say, hypothetically, you love animals, and you want to focus your repertoire on sculpting a cadre of critters.
+Or you want to depict human figures in various poses.
 Human arms and legs extend out from the rest of the body and are more delicate that the rest of the body; clay-wise, and let’s not forget the presence of joints like elbows and knees.
 Same thing with animals, too.

 Think of a horse and notice the unique shape of the legs while running when compared to the rest of the body.
 In clay form, the legs are going to be more fragile than the rest of the horse’s body.
 Giraffes have long necks and elephants have trunks – again, extraneous parts that need to be handled more delicately.

 That means we have to be mindful of their fragility, and work accordingly.
 Another thing to consider, too…is the poses you choose for your characters.